FIXTradingCommunity/fix-json-encoding-spec/Encoding_FIX_using_JSON-User_Guide.md

 The objective of this user guide is to support development of web applications that require FIX semantics.
-JSON is another alternative to existing FIX encodings, including tag=value, FIXML, FAST, SBE and Google Protocol Buffers.
+JSON is another alternative to existing FIX encodings, including tagvalue, FIXML, FAST, SBE and Google Protocol Buffers.

 JSON encoding of FIX is optimized for operations in a web browser without the need for other software distribution to clients.